 Vertebral breakage can result from traumatic injury in any patient.
 However, they are most commonly found in elderly patients in the form of compression fractures.
 Many of these simply occur due to a loss of bone density (typically from osteoporosis) or advanced spinal degeneration.

 Severe vertebral fractures can enact serious health effects, including spinal instability, paralysis and even death in rare instances.

 This discussion provides insight to vertebral repair surgeries that can be used to restore form and function to the skeletal bones in the spine.

 This vertebral repair procedure is performed through a small incision in the back.
 The orthopedic surgeon views the area to be treated under live X-ray for improved accuracy with the procedural steps.

 First, a balloon catheter is inserted into the fracture.
 The catheter is positioned carefully into the area that has collapsed.
 The catheter is then inflated using sterile liquid.
 This inflation re-creates the anatomical space that was lost by the collapsed vertebra.

 After this space has been created, the catheter is carefully removed, leaving the open space.
 A needle is inserted into the open cavity.
-This open area is now filled with special cement called PMMA (polymethylmethacrylate acrylic cement).
+This open area is now filled with special cement called polymethylmethacrylate acrylic cement or PMMA.
 This cement hardens quickly, providing spinal stability in the fractured and collapsed level almost immediately.
 The needle is withdrawn and the incision closed.